-Karin Pappenheim, psychotherapist and counsellor just off Cannon Street, City of London
+Karin Pappenheim, psychotherapist and counsellor, Cannon Street, City of London

-I am an experienced and qualified psychotherapist and counsellor, registered with BPC and UKCP and an FPC member, with consulting rooms in the city of London (both EC4 and SE1), very central and easy to access by public transport.
+I am an experienced and qualified psychotherapist and counsellor, registered with BPC, BACP and an FPC member, with consulting rooms in the city of London (EC4) and also in Chancery Lane, very central and easy to access by public transport.

-If you are feeling stressed, under pressure, not sure where your life is going, counselling can help.
+If you are feeling anxious, stressed, under pressure, unhappy with your relationships and not sure where your life is going, counselling and therapy can help.
 I am happy to arrange an initial phone conversation to talk about what's troubling you and how counselling might benefit you.

-Just use the email contact form to find out more and arrange a time to talk.
+Session times are available weekday evenings and daytime.
+Just email me to find out more and arrange a time to talk.

 As an experienced therapist and counsellor, I can help you to learn more about yourself and to think about the possibility of change in your life.